 - The Facilities Department uses biodiesel for its tractors, buses, and two other transportation vehicles.

 Throughout the school year, St. Andrew’s also offers single stream recycling throughout campus.
 The Environmental Stewards help the student body terracycle hard-to-recycle items like chip bags, candy wrappers, shampoo bottles, and juice/fruit pouches.
 Plastic bags and batteries are also collected on dorm for recycling.
-All food waste from the Dining Hall is composted for use in the organic garden, or used to feed the pigs at Bohemia Lea Farm, owned and operated by Callen Hurtt ’90.
-Three water bottle filling stations were recently installed on our campus to reduce waste from disposable plastic water bottles.
-All our construction waste (about 300 cubic yards annually) goes to Revolution Recovery in Wilmington which is able to recycle about three-quarters of the waste its receives.
+Water bottle filling stations have been installed on our campus to reduce waste from disposable plastic water bottles.
+All our construction waste (about 300 cubic yards annually) goes to Revolution Recovery in Wilmington, which is able to recycle about three-quarters of the waste its receives.

 Energy Efficiency & Conservation

 In 2014, a group of students led an effort to convert all of Engelhard Hall's 150 incandescent bulbs to LED bulbs.
 The project cost less than $2,000, and its first two years, saved the achool $2,000 annually in its electricity bills and reduced our carbon footprint by 13 metric tons (the equivalent of taking five cars off the road).
 Since this first bulb-exchange effort in 2014.
 St. Andrew's has converted more than 1200 incandescent lightbulbs on campus to LED bulbs.